Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Parramore District & West Lakes Market Street District

 The oldest and largest African American neighborhood in Orlando, the Parramore District is an area rich in culture, heritage and heart.
-Discover the area’s history through a fascinating collection of African art and artifacts, displays of the Civil Rights movement, and memorabilia of Orlando’s African American community at the Wells’Built Museum of African American History and Culture, then explore the district to see how Parramore residents are creating their own modern legacies.
+Discover local history through a fascinating collection of African art and artifacts, displays of the Civil Rights movement, and memorabilia of Orlando’s African American community at the Wells’Built Museum of African American History and Culture, then explore the district to see how Parramore residents are creating their own modern legacies.

 Discover: Things to Do in Orlando’s Parramore District